There’s a way to allow your Pi to provide as much power to the connected USB devices as possible. Let me show you how.

 I needed to check the download speed on of an interface on my Raspberry Pi, so I have used a tool called speedometer to do so.

-Daniel Matuschek (openha) has written a library for the device, and his python code is capable of reading these data on computer running Linux.
-I have been running it Raspbian Lite operating system, on my Raspberry Pi 3 and also have tested it on my Raspberry Pi Zero W (both devices have onboard Wifi and Bluetooth, no dongles needed).
+Daniel Matuschek (openha) and other contributors have written a library for the device, and his python code is capable of reading the sensor’s data on Linux.
+I have been running it on Raspbian Lite operating system, on my Raspberry Pi 3 and also have tested it on my Raspberry Pi Zero W (both devices have onboard Wifi and Bluetooth, no dongles needed).

-The RTL8188eu wifi chip is not supported on Raspbian Lite “Jessie” out of the box, so we need a few things to make it work, but I’ll show you how.
+The RTL8188eu WiFi chip is not supported in Raspbian Lite out of the box, so we need a few things to make it work, but I’ll show you how.

 I have a set of SilverCrest IP20 remote controlled sockets purchased in LIDL.